bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 The first function can be read as: "this function expects to receive a variable with the specific type being an *immutable* slice, but will make a *mutable* copy of it locally just for this function".
 The second one on the other hand can be read as follows: "this function expects to receive a variable with the specific type being a *mutable* reference to a slice".

-The first one says the value passed in from another function is still immutable.
-The second function signature indicates that we're receiving a value from another function that is mutable.
-So the first one won't actually be able to modify the slice that exists in the `main` function.
-We can only do that if we pass in a *mutable reference* as the argument type.

 Let's update our functions with this understanding, passing a *mutable reference* instead.